-Source: Housing Demand Survey, 2019

-b Effective Demand Movers are those who will move, have an idea about the time frame of their move, and plan to remain in the State of Hawai'i when they move.
+Source: Housing Demand Survey, 2019 a Final Demand Movers are those who will move and have an idea about the time frame of their move. b Effective Demand Movers are those who will move, have an idea about the time frame of their move, and plan to remain in the State of Hawai'i when they move.